 Day Of Remembrance

-The simple fare served at these thanksgiving services stands in stark contrast to the bountifuls meals generally associated with giving of thanks.
+The only fare provided at the traditional meal consists of water, bread, butter and apple-butter.
+The simple fare served at these thanksgiving services stands in stark contrast to the bountiful meals generally associated with giving of thanks.
 This intriguing question posed by all of this is: why bread, butter and apple-butter?

 Apple Butter